Last updated: May 2026. Reviewed against ASTM D642 and TAPPI T811 standards.

 Custom Corrugated Packaging from Cubit

 Need custom corrugated boxes with specific ECT ratings?
-Cubit manufactures custom corrugated boxes in any size, flute type, and ECT rating starting from 100 units.
-Use the free AI Packaging Consultant to get material recommendations for your specific product weight and shipping requirements.
-Design your box with Cubit's AI Design Studio, choose eco-friendly corrugated materials with carbon tracking, and track production through Cubit Flow.
-Browse ready-made corrugated options in the Cubit Store.
+Cubit manufactures custom corrugated shipping boxes in any size, flute type, and ECT rating starting from 100 units.
+Use the AI Packaging Consultant for free material recommendations to get ECT and flute type suggestions for your specific product weight and shipping requirements.
+Design your box artwork with Cubit's AI Design Studio, choose eco-friendly corrugated materials with carbon tracking, and monitor production through Cubit Flow order tracking.